freqtrade/freqtrade/docs/data-download.md

   -t TIMEFRAMES [TIMEFRAMES ...], --timeframes TIMEFRAMES [TIMEFRAMES ...]
                         Specify which tickers to download.
 Space-separated
                         list.
 Default: `1m 5m`.
-  --exchange EXCHANGE   Exchange name (default: `bittrex`).
-Only valid if no
-                        config is provided.
+  --exchange EXCHANGE   Exchange name.
+Only valid if no config is provided.
   --data-format-ohlcv {json,jsongz,hdf5,feather,parquet}
                         Storage format for downloaded candle (OHLCV) data.
-                        (default: `json`).
+                        (default: `feather`).
-  --data-format-trades {json,jsongz,hdf5}
+  --data-format-trades {json,jsongz,hdf5,feather}
                         Storage format for downloaded trades data. (default:
-                        `jsongz`).
+                        `feather`).

 Common arguments:
   -v, --verbose         Verbose mode (-vv for more, -vvv to get all messages).
+  --logfile FILE, --log-file FILE
-  --logfile FILE        Log to the file specified.
+                        Log to the file specified.
 Special values are:
                         'syslog', 'journald'.
 See the documentation for more details.
   -V, --version         show program's version number and exit